Home ยป Recipes ยป Savory ยป Savory Pastries

 Freshly baked spinach puffs in a muffin tin, each with a golden-brown, flaky crust and savory filling peeking out slightly from the pastry folds.
 The background shows kitchen items like a bowl of fresh spinach, a rolling pin, and a jug, adding a homely and appetizing setting to the image.

 In a small mixing bowl, add the softened cream cheese, egg, salt, and black pepper.
-For extra depth of flavor, consider adding a pinch of garlic powder or a sprinkle of dried thyme, if desired.
+I like to add a pinch of garlic powder or a sprinkle of dried thyme, to add a bit more depth to the flavor.

 Add the parmesan cheese.
 Using a fork or small whisk, mix everything together thoroughly until the mixture is smooth and creamy.
 Continue stirring until you have a uniform texture with no lumps.
 Once combined, set the mixture aside while you prepare the rest of the ingredients.